WebOfTrust/keripy/ref/PythonStyleGuide.md

    Napoleon supports two styles of docstrings: Google and NumPy.
 The main difference between the two styles is that Google uses indentation to separate sections, whereas NumPy uses underlines.

+   Preserve KERI domain terminology in docstrings and reference text.
+   If a domain term does not map cleanly to a Python import path for Sphinx cross-references, handle the resolution policy in docs/conf.py instead of renaming the domain term.
 ```
    Google style: